How DataSunrise Helps to Comply with GDPR, SOX, PCI DSS and HIPAA Requirements

 Data Security is adjusted with a set of rules which define conditions for activating protection and sequence of firewall’s actions.
 If DataSunrise detects prohibited query or malicious code, it blocks database access attempt and informs the firewall administrator via email.

-In most cases data masking is used not to protect data from hackers, but in situations when intentional data transfer to 3rd party (software testers, for example) is being performed.
+In most cases, data masking is used not to protect data from hackers, but in situations when intentional data transfer to the 3rd party (software testers, for example) is being performed.

 Please note that it’s a brief description of the DataSunrise firewall components, so if you want to know more about our product’s functionality, please, refer to the documentation.
 And now we will focus on data safety regulations and the ways DataSunrise helps to comply with them.